-Never leave the lift truck with turning the key switch on, or with the parking brake disengaged.
+Never leave the lift truck with the engine operating, or with the parking brake disengaged.

 Operate the engine only in a well ventilated area.

 Lower the mast, with or without load, before turning or traveling.
 Tip over could result.
 Watch out for overhead obstructions.